 One way to ensure your product packaging is safe is to only use FDA approved packaging for direct contact with food and chemical resistant packaging.
 Electron beam use in packaging is one way to be confident that your packaging is safe for all and to maintain above-par manufacturing processes.
 Another way is to avoid packaging that contains a synthetic fungicide.
 Whatever your product is, there needs to be complete confidence in the safety of the packaging you are using to ensure you do not jeopardize your customer relationship.

 Marketing to millennials can be a bear; they are finicky with where they spend their money and are very particular in their choices.
 With a product that adds value and an honest approach to business, you can appeal to them while distancing yourself from cloak and dagger tactics of companies of the past.
-Use eco-friendly packaging and safe products to build rapport, and from there you can solidify a lifelong customer through open communication channels.
+Use eco-friendly packaging, safe products, and ebeam technology to build rapport, and from there you can solidify a lifelong customer through open communication channels.